sabrahamp/data-analytics-power-bi-report331/README.md

 Task 5 : Updated documentation
 Updated documentation with all steps used for Milestone-8 and saved both README and .pbix files to git.

+# Milestome 9 - Cross-Filtering and Navigation

+Task 1 : Fix the Cross-Filtering
+From the Edit Interactions view in the Format tab of the ribbon, I set the following interactions:

+1. Executive Summary Page

+Cross-Filtering on Product Category bar chart and Top 10 Products table changed so that it should not filter the card visuals or KPIs

+2. Customer Detail Page

+- Cross-Filtering on Top 20 Customers table changed so that it should not filter any of the other visuals
+- Cross-Filtering on Total Customers by Product Donut Chart changed so that it should not affect the Customers line graph
+- Cross-Filtering on Total Customers by Country donut chart changed so that it should cross-filter Total Customers by Product donut Chart

+3. Product Detail Page

+- Cross-Filtering on Orders vs. Profitability scatter graph changed so that it should not affect any other visuals
+- Cross-Filtering on Top 10 Products table changed so that it should not affect any other visuals

+Task 2 : Finish the Navigation Bar
+The below final task was to add navigation buttons for the individual report pages.

+1. For each page, there was a custom icon available in the custom icons collection you downloaded earlier in the project.
+For each icon there are two colour variants.
+I used the white version for the default button appearance, and the cyan one so that the button changes colour when hovered over with the mouse pointer.
+In the sidebar of the Executive Summary page, added four new blank buttons, and in the Format > Button Style pane, set the Apply settings to field to Default, and set each button icon to the relevant white png in the Icon tab.

+2. For each button, went to Format > Button Style > Apply settings to and set it to On Hover, and then selected the alternative colourway of the relevant button under the Icon tab

+3. For each button, turned on the Action format option, and selected the type as Page navigation, and then selected the correct page under Destination

+4. Finally, grouped the buttons together, and copied them across to the other pages.
+Tested navigation functionalities and everything worked as expected.

+Task 3 : Updated this Documentation